greg-raven/Department-21/_drafts/funnies.md

 A: (Sigh) Don’t bother, I’ll sit in the dark, I don’t want to be a nuisance to anybody.

 Sam Levy was driving down the road, gets pulled over by a policeman.
 Walking up to Sam’s car, the policeman says, “Your wife fell out the car 5 miles back.”
-Sam replies, “Thank G-d for that…I’d thought I’d gone deaf!”
+Sam replies, “Thank G-d for that … I’d thought I’d gone deaf!”

 Short summary of every Jewish Holiday: They tried to kill us, we won, let’s eat.”